 When You Cannot Avoid an Accident

-Staying aware, practicing safe riding skills, and doing your part to avoid collisions is part of every ride you take.
+Staying aware, practicing safe riding skills, and doing your part to avoid collisions are part of every ride you take.
 But what about factors that you cannot control?
 For example, one of the more common scenarios in terms of motorcycle accidents involves hitting fixed objects (e.g. road signs, parked vehicles, poles, etc.).

 On its face, it may seem like the rider did something wrong and struck these objects.
 That’s almost never the case.
 What happens is that another driver forces the motorcyclist to swerve in order to avoid an accident.

 Say the driver is texting, tired, or simply not paying attention.
-To avoid hitting an 80,000 pound truck, a rider may swerve into a pole.
+To avoid hitting an 80,000-pound truck, a rider may swerve into a pole.
 The fault lies with the truck driver, not the motorcyclist.

 Whatever the cause, if you cannot avoid a motorcycle accident, you can take steps to protect yourself in the aftermath.

 At the scene, call 911 and stay there until the police have interviewed you.
 If you are able, get witnesses’ names and contact information and take pictures of the area/your motorcycle.
 Always seek medical attention.
 You may feel “fine” but that could be the adrenaline talking.
-There could be significant internal injury.
+There could be a significant internal injury.
 Get checked out on scene; if you are not transported to the hospital via ambulance, go to the ER on your own.
 Keep all records.

 Next step: contact a motorcycle accident lawyer.
 Before you contact your insurance company to report the accident?
 You must do this, of course.
 But if you consult a lawyer first, you can work more proactively to protect yourself.

 Insurance companies are profit-generating entities; they want to minimize or deny claims.
 Often, they will give you a “low ball” settlement offer.
-If you agree, you waive your right to pursue further remedy.
+If you agree, you waive your right to pursue a further remedy.
 This can put you in a dangerous position if your injuries worsen or are more severe than originally thought.

 Your attorney can interact with the insurance company on your behalf to either maximize your settlement or to take the case to court.
 The best route depends on your specific circumstances.
 Regardless, each motorcycle accident lawyer on the LaBovick Law Group team works tirelessly to ensure you do not fall victim to big insurance and trucking companies.